Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 HTML, dashboards, daily briefings, Telegram posts, voice summaries.

-That separation is what makes Aria-style reporting maintainable.
+That separation is what makes the system maintainable.

 AI implementation contract